-This paper provides the first causal estimates of the long-run impacts of infrastructure construction on individuals displaced by or living near highways.
-Specifically, I focus on the early years of the IHS construction, between 1956 and 1960, when no relocation assistance was provided to those affected.
-While a broad range of research has explored how highway construction negatively impacts individuals and communities (Caro, 1974; Rose and Mohl, 2012), empirically identifying these effects is challenging.
+This paper studies the long-run impacts for those individuals displaced by infrastructure provision by looking at the construction of the IHS, which is estimated to have displaced over one million individuals (Schwartz, 1975).
+To isolate the effect of displacement, I focus on the early years of construction, between 1956 and 1960, when no relocation assistance was provided to those affected.
+Competing views exist on how highway construction impacts individuals and communities.
+Historical reports suggest that the displacement and the lack of relocation assistance negatively affected individuals and communities.3 Policymakers at the time, however, argued that the relocation of individuals would benefit communities by moving people out of blighted neighborhoods into better housing areas.4 While a broad range of research has explored how highway construction impacts individuals and communities (Caro, 1974; Rose and Mohl, 2012), empirically identifying these effects is challenging.
 Unlike the benefits of highway construction, the costs are borne by displaced individuals who are often no longer in the same location.
-Identifying these costs is particularly difficult as it requires tracking individuals, not places, over extended periods of time.
+Identifying these costs is particularly difficult as it requires tracking individuals, not places, over extended periods.